minddo/Autonomus_driving_with_voice_recognition/README.md

 ### Objective
 The objectives of this project are given as follow
 1. deliver voice commands to the JetBot through voice recognition using [```Snowboy```](https://snowboy.kitt.ai/)
-2. collect image data and train jetbots to create autonomous driving model
+2. collect image data and train Jetbot to create autonomous driving model
-3. create a jetbot hat processes voice commands during autonomous driving by combining 1 and 2
+3. create a Jetbot that processes voice commands during autonomous driving by combining 1 and 2

 #### JetBot
  <img src="https://www.nvidia.com/content/dam/en-zz/Solutions/intelligent-machines/embedded-systems/embedded-jetbot-ai-kits-seeed-2c50-D.jpg">